-The broader objective of this strategy and action plan is to mainstream climate change mitigation and adaptation aspects into future development planning in Gilgit-Baltistan.
-The aim is to take possible mitigation and adaptive measures, climate resilience among vulnerable population, resource planning and organizational structures for minimizing the adverse impacts of climate change through stakeholder awareness and participation.

-The scope of this Climate Change Strategy and Action Plan is set around the challenges in the wake of growing concerns for dealing with the impacts of global phenomena - climate change.
+The broader objective of this strategy and action plan is to 'mainstream climate change mitigation and adaptation aspects into future development planning in Gilgit-Baltistan'.
+The aim is 'to take possible mitigation and adaptive measures, improve climate resilience among vulnerable population, undertake participatory enhance resource planning and strengthen institutional mechanism to minimize the adverse impacts of climate change though whole of society approach'.
+The scope of this Climate Change Strategy and Action Plan is tailored to address the challenges in the wake of growing concerns for dealing with the impacts of global phenomena - climate change.
 Typical of a highly mountainous region, the environmental systems of GB are highly exposed to hazards resulting from rising temperature, melting glaciers and unpredictable variations in precipitation levels.
 Emissions from transport and firewood burning are the main sources contributing in GHG emission in GB.
 They have reciprocating effects in summers where transport sector is dominant due to tourist influx and in winters firewood emission prevails to cope with the freezing temperatures.
 Specific measures are needed to be taken to secure the region from the catastrophic impacts and severity of climate change.
 In order to address these challenges, strategy and action plan for each key sector and thematic areas in GB, including water & power, irrigation, drinking water and sewage, agrobiodiversity (agriculture & livestock) and fishery, forestry and rangeland, disaster management, food and fuel security, biodiversity and wetlands, mountains and glaciers, public health; transport sector; and migration remittance and adaptation have been presented.
-This strategy is based on the following guiding principles
+This strategy is based on the following guiding principles Mainstreaming Climate Change into Policy and Development:

-Mainstreaming Climate Change into Policy and Development Planning: Recognizing the need for prioritization of climate change issues in the context of GB's vulnerabilities by integrating and mainstreaming it in strategies, plans and sectoral development processes.
+Recognizing the need for prioritization of climate change issues in the context of GB's vulnerabilities by integrating and mainstreaming it in strategies, plans and sectoral development processes.

-Adaptation to Climate Change Impacts: Recognizing and accepting adaptation as a sole option to protect the region and people from the impacts of climate triggered natural disasters and shifting weather patterns, adaptation will be the main focus of the strategy.
+Adaptation to Climate Change Impact:

+Recognizing and accepting adaptation as a sole option to protect the region and people from the impacts of climate triggered natural disasters and shifting weather patterns, adaptation will be the main focus of the strategy.

-GB Specific and Area Driven Climate Change Interventions: Recognition of GB's vulnerability and risks associated with climate change and to seek a response tailored for local conditions to effectively and efficiently mitigate and adapt to climate change.
+GB Specific and Area Driven Climate Change Interventions:

+Recognition of GB's vulnerability and risks associated with climate change and to seek a response tailored for local conditions to effectively and efficiently mitigate and adapt to climate change.
+For instance, integration of GLOF as a unique theme to recognize as one of the context specific phenomenon of increasing vulnerabilities helps design well-informed and effective interventions